astronomer/docs/learn/airflow-importing-custom-hooks-operators.md

 For more details on why Astronomer recommends this project structure, see the [Managing Airflow Code guide](managing-airflow-code.md).

-Using the project structure shown above, you can import the `MyOperator` class from the `my_operator.py` file and `MyHook` from `my_hook.py` in your DAGs with the following import statements:
+Using the project structure shown above, you can import the `MyOperator` class from the `my_operator.py` file in your DAGs with the following import statement:

 ```
 from include.custom_operators.my_operator import MyOperator